Jarvis

 Share on FacebookShare on Twitter

 Have you ever made any predictions?
-We are sure you had – about your favourite cricket team winning the match, whether your friend will turn out for the party on time or not, and so on.
+We are sure you had – about your favorite cricket team winning the match, whether your friend will turn out for the party on time, and so on.
 How many times have you seen success?
 Maybe half the time and another half you were not.
 When you failed to make correct predictions on earlier occasions, there was not much at stake (unless you were betting a big sum!).
 When it comes to stock market investing and if you are in a bad habit of timing the market, you are losing a lot more than you can calculate.

-According to some investors, it is one of the foolish acts a new investor can do.
 Let us now discuss why you should not try to time the market.
 Below are some reasons for not doing it:

-A miss can be very costly – Let us assume you are very good at finding good stocks.
+A miss can be very costly – Let us assume you are exceptional at finding good stocks.
 However, you have a bad habit of timing the market.
 Recently, you found a stock trading at Rs 50, and fundamentally everything looks attractive.
 You decide to invest in the stock only when it corrects by 5% – as you want to time it.
 The stock increases by 10%, you wait for correction.
 It further increases, and by year-end, it has reached Rs 75.
-You are still waiting for your 5% correction, but it never comes.
+You still wait for your 5% correction, but it never comes.
 The stock price increased to Rs 125 in the next three years.

 What have you lost?
 You knew the stock potential, but you tried to time the market and lost an excellent investor opportunity.

 Some of you may ask – what is the best investment strategy?
 The rule is simple – you make money by staying invested and not waiting for the right time.
-If you had invested small amounts in the same stock over three months, you would have averaged your price around Rs 60 and still would have doubled your investment in 3 years.
+If you had invested small amounts in the same stock over three months, you would have averaged your price around Rs 60 and would have doubled your investment in 3 years.

-You may be good at technicals and may predict the stock movement, but the truth is no one can do it with 100% accuracy.
+You may be good at technicals and predict the stock movement, but the truth is no one can do it with 100% accuracy.

 Hence, we have talked about asset allocation and portfolio management on multiple occasions.
 When you follow these strategies, you automatically know when to sell an asset.
 You don’t have to wait for the right time to buy or sell.